sikopet/blog/posts/linux-big-picture.md

 * the kernel assigns devices in the order in which they are found => may have different names between reboots

 /sys/devices
+* part of sysfs (a virtual FS provided by the kernel providing information about kernel subsystems)
 * system of files and directories (with symlinks)
 * uniform view for attached devices based on their HW attributes
 * to find the path and other attributes: `udevadm info --query=all --name=/dev/sda`